Implementation examples Java Spring

 Installing a GitHub library is not required, but can save you development time, because a library includes all Terminal API models so you can use these to create requests.
 Most libraries also send requests to Adyen using a built-in HTTP client and construct the correct TEST and LIVE endpoints.

-The following GitHub libraries are available for a cloud Terminal API integration:
+The following GitHub libraries are available for a Terminal API integration that uses cloud communications:

 - .NET - adyen-dotnet-api-library